 Dr. Goldberger serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-- American Heart Association, Research Taskforce Member, receiving reimbursement for travel expenses and per diem for board meeting attendance.
+- American Heart Association, Research Taskforce Member, without compensation.

 William N. Hannah Jr., MD